wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
+= 3.0.0 =
+* Added a new look in Squirrly SEO Settings
+* Added the new dashboard tab in Squirrly Menu
+* Added the traffic date information in Squirrly SEO Analytics
+* Fixed the Favicon issue for PNG images

 = 2.3.3 =
 * Fixed the curl call issue in some cases
-* Fixed the traffic loading speed
+* Fixed the traffic loading speed in all posts
 * Changed the task color for Squirrly SEO Analytics
-* Changed the Rank check frequency
+* Changed the Keyword SERP check frequency
+* Fixed minor bugs in SEO Live Assistant
+* Enjoy Squirrly SEO!

 = 2.3.1 =
 * Fixed the javascript loading issue for some wordpress dashboards.
-* Fixed rank report for indexed url in google
+* Fixed SERP report for indexed url in google

 = 2.3.0 =
 * Add the new Squirrly SEO Analytics in all posts list